-The infraspinatus (also infraspinatus muscle, latin: musculus infraspinatus) is a flat, triangular shaped muscle of the shoulder girdle, belonging to the rotator cuff muscles.
+The infraspinatus (Latin: musculus infraspinatus) is a flat, triangular shaped muscle of the shoulder girdle, belonging to the rotator cuff muscles.

 The infraspinatus muscle originates from the walls of the infraspinous fossa on the posterior surface of the scapula.

 The infraspinatus stabilizes the glenohumeral joint and provides external rotation of the upper arm.

-The infraspinatus is innervated by the suprascapular nerve.
+The infraspinatus is innervated by the suprascapular nerve (C5 - C6).